rajatnagpure/dynamic-programming/Overview.md

 5. **LIS (Longest Increasing Subsequence)**
 The Longest Increasing Subsequence problem involves finding the longest subsequence that is strictly increasing.

+    - **Logic**: This problem can be solved by finding all possible increasing subsequences and choosing the longest one.
+Dynamic programming helps by storing the results of subproblems, where the subproblem is to find the longest increasing subsequence ending at each index.

     - **Top-Down (Memoization)**
         - **Function Signature**: `int lis(int[] arr, int n, int prev)`
         - **Base Case**: `if (n == 0) return 0;`